ashah01/protein-function-baselines/README.md

 You can download our models from `./data/download_link.txt` and get our trained model.

 ### Data Construction
+You can following our newest data process mentioned above and ingore this part now!

 You should prepare your configure file as requirement (see `./configure/[mf/cc/bp].yaml` as an example), following items must be clarified:
 ```
 name: mf   # The ontology you want to choose: mf/bp/cc.
 Make sure it matches the file name of configuration file (mf.yaml/bp.yaml/cc.yaml).